- About Us

 The Public Relations sub-committee works in conjunction with AAZV and assist the implementation and communication of public relations initiatives, to support the Wild Animal Health Fund, and to highlight the veterinary care and conservation effort of the AAZV and its members.

 Oversees the association’s internal controls and risk-management procedures.
 The audit committee will meet with both management and the nonprofit's auditors to gain an understanding of the significant risks and exposures facing the association.

-Coordinates, determines qualifications and selects recipients for the Dolensek and Ullrey award and the Munson Pathological Manuscript award.
+Coordinates, determines qualifications and selects recipients for the Dolensek, Ullrey, and Lifetime Achievement award and the Munson Pathological Manuscript award.
 This committee structure includes the Nomination Committee which abides by the rules and procedures as outlined in the bylaws of AAZV.